Mobility plan

 Professors

-Ass.
-Prof. M. L. Della Rocca (MCF UP, MPQ)
+Prof. M. L. Della Rocca (UPC, MPQ)

-Ass.
-Prof. R. Braive (MCF UP, C2N)
+Prof. R. Braive (UPC, C2N)

 In this original course, students will get trained with experimental techniques used in nanosciences.
 During the first three weeks of the Master, students will have to make an experimental project in the nanosciences field like the elaboration and characterization of metallic nanoparticles, the optic of semiconducting laser, the electronic conduction in atomic contacts or organic materials, nanotubes physics, quantum optics…